FrikandelbroodjeCommunity/SCP-650-LabAPI/README.md

 The plugin requires SCP-650 to be provided as a schematic, download it from the [releases page](https://github.com/FrikandelbroodjeCommunity/SCP-650-LabAPI/releases/latest) and place it in the correct folder.
 By default, this will be <code>Configs/{port/global}/FrikanUtils/Maps/SCP650.json</code>.

+Additionally, you must download the poses, download the `global.yml` file from the [releases page](https://github.com/FrikandelbroodjeCommunity/SCP-650-LabAPI/releases/latest) and place it in the correct folder.
+By default, this will be <code>Configs/{port/global}/FrikanUtils/Poses/global.yml</code>.

 # Custom poses